 Back to top

-Site Air Emission Sampling
+General Air Emission Sampling

 Health risk assessments carried out for the Botany Groundwater Cleanup Project have identified air emissions of volatile chemicals from the contaminated groundwater plumes as one of the more important pathways that could expose people to chemicals from the contamination.
 The main group of people (receptor groups) identified in the health risk assessment that could be potentially exposed to volatile emissions are: